Nazaroni/rustenium/README.md

 ---

-**Rustenium** is inspired by Selenium and Appium, but completely rewritten in Rust to provide a unified, high-performance, and type-safe API for browser and mobile automation.
+**Rustenium** is inspired by Selenium, but completely rewritten in Rust to provide a unified, high-performance, and type-safe API for browser and mobile automation.
 It comes with its own BDD test runner, assertion library, and reporting tools, offering a complete end-to-end testing solution.

 ## ✨ Key Features

 - ⚡️ **Async-First & Multicore:** Built from the ground up with `async` to run tests in parallel, leveraging multiple cores for maximum speed.
 - 🌐 **Web Automation:** Drives modern browsers like Chrome, Firefox, and Safari using the W3C WebDriver standard.
 - 📱 **Mobile Automation:** Supports both Android (via UiAutomator2) and iOS (via XCUITest) for native and hybrid app testing.
 - 🧩 **Complete Toolchain:**
   - **BDD Runner:** Write tests in Gherkin syntax.
   - **Assertion Library:** Fluent and expressive assertions.
   - **Reporter:** Generate beautiful, detailed test reports.
 - 🔒 **Type-Safe API:** Catch errors at compile time, not runtime, thanks to Rust's powerful type system.

 ## 🚀 Getting Started

 ### 1. Prerequisites

 Ensure you have the necessary drivers installed and available in your system's `PATH`.

 - **For Web:** `chromedriver`, `geckodriver`, etc.
-- **For Mobile:** A working Appium or Appium 2 setup.
+- **For Mobile:** A working Rustenium-mobile setup.

 Our helper scripts in the `/scripts` directory can assist you.